 The House established its procedures through adoption of two House resolutions.
 On January 5, 2007, the House completed action on H.Res.
-6 (110th Cong.), adopting the standing rules of the House, including a new provision to require public disclosure of approved earmarks and sponsors as well as the additional information.
-On June 18, 2007, the House adopted H.Res 491 (110th Cong.), to require transparency for new spending earmarks added to conference reports on regular appropriations bills.
+6 (110th Congress), adopting the standing rules of the House, including a new provision to require public disclosure of approved earmarks and sponsors as well as the additional information.
+On June 18, 2007, the House adopted H.Res.
+491 (110th Congress), to require transparency for new spending earmarks added to conference reports on regular appropriations bills.

-In the Senate, a new parliamentary rule was included in the Honest Leadership and Open Government Act of 2007 (P.L.
+In the Senate, Rule XLIV was adopted through the Honest Leadership and Open Government Act of 2007 (P.L.
 110-81), which became law on September 14, 2007.
 The new rule provides for public disclosure of each "congressionally directed spending item," its sponsors, and "no financial interest" certifications.
 It also includes a procedure to strike certain new items of spending added to conference reports.

-This report describes and compares the new House and Senate procedures including an additional House requirement regarding the use of earmarks as leverage for votes.
+This report describes and compares the House and Senate procedures including the additional House requirement regarding the use of earmarks as leverage for votes.
 Section 404 of H.Res.
-6 added:
+6 added